MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P9-Physics-Part-1/content.md

 - Fixed
 - Sliding

-You will use a pin joint to create a hinge point for the catapult arm.
+In this tutorial you will use a pin joint to create a hinge point for the catapult arm.
 Then you will use spring to make the catapult fling a Penguin.

 # Physics joints